Philipp238/Safe-Policy-Improvement-Approaches-on-Discrete-Markov-Decision-Processes/README.md

 experiments or some of the tests in `auxiliary_tests/`.
 The `spibb_path` has to be the absolute path to a local copy of https://github.com/RomainLaroche/SPIBB.

-`auxiliary_tests/` contains complementary code for some tests described in 'Evaluation of Safe Policy Improvmenet using Soft Baseline Bootstrapping'.
+`auxiliary_tests/` contains complementary code for some tests described in "Evaluation of Safe Policy Improvement using Soft Baseline Bootstrapping".

 ## References